abcmdmd/gnomAD-population-af-analysis/README.md

 (You’ll also need a compatible Chrome/Chromedriver; webdriver-manager usually handles this.)

 2. Run the script
-`python scrape_gnomad_af.py populations.csv snps.csv intermediate.csv`
+`python scrape_gnomad_af.py populations.csv snps.csv prefix`

 This will:
 - Open an automated Chrome instance
 - Visit SNP pages and scrape population-level counts
-- Produce an intermediate csv with the raw scraping output
+- Produce an intermediate csv with the raw scraping output --> '{prefix}_raw_scrape_data.csv'

+**Notes**:
+1. This will take a minute...
+2. Make sure to check the outputs to ensure that you got data for each SNP and population you were trying to scrape data for.

 **Troubleshooting**:
 If the scrape fails for a SNP, you’ll usually see missing/empty values in the later columns for that SNP.
 This is likely a mismatch in: